ECE183DA-AWDFRW/Lab2/README.md

 # Introduction

 In this lab, our team created a “music band” consisting of two robots that played sound and interacted with each other to create harmony.
-A web server created by one of the robots will allow a user to choose the duration of the song.
+A web server created by one of the robots will allow a user to choose the duration of the song, known as "free play" mode.
 Once a duration is chosen, one robot uses a distance sensor and speaker, which changes the speaker’s pitch based on how far away a human hand was from the distance sensor.
 The robot that received the signal to start will signal to the second robot via IR sensor to start moving it’s motor in a steady motion, creating a steady drum beat.
 Once the duration has ended, the first robot will signal to the other robot to stop and the music will end.
+The user can also press buttons through the web app to play specific tones.

 # Methods